LayersOfAbstraction/prototype_gatsby_site/Q&A/PART4.md

 ***Page Queries summary***

 In page components you use page queries.
 To understand what page queries are we must understand that GraphQL page component queries are syntactically different from building block component queries.

-Essentially page quries help us get data into our page components.
+Essentially page queries help us get data into our page components.

 We can set it up like this in Gatsby.

 ```jsx
 import * as React from 'react'